 To prepare for the changes, a major expansion is taking place at Prince Charles Hospital.
 We have invested £6m to increase the size of the special care baby unit there to 19 cots, re-develop two delivery theatres, and create six en-suite delivery rooms to include one birthing pool.
 There will also be a refurbished Alongside Midwifery Unit which will include four birthing suites with two birthing pools.

 Also as part of the changes a new Paediatric Assessment Unit will be established at the Royal Glamorgan Hospital.
-The unit will operate from 8am to 10pm and services will be provided by a full clinical team, led by Consultants.
+The unit will operate until 10pm and services will be provided by a full clinical team, led by Consultants.
 This new way of working has been successfully tested, with the vast majority of children being treated and discharged home during the hours of the PAU.
 Once the changes have taken place, the very small minority of children who will need to stay in hospital overnight will be transferred to Prince Charles Hospital or the Children’s Hospital for Wales in Cardiff.

 Outside of these hours, minor injuries will continue to be seen and treated in the A&E at Royal Glamorgan Hospital, which is open 24 hours a day.
 Children suffering a very severe illness or injury will be taken directly by ambulance to the most appropriate hospital.